University College Cork: Commemorative events

 In 2015, the university marked the bicentenary of mathematician, philosopher and logician George Boole – UCC's first professor of mathematics.
-In September 2017, UCC unveiled a €350 million investment plan, with university president, Professor Patrick O’Shea, outlining the development goals for UCC in the areas of philanthropy and student recruitment.
+In 2017, UCC unveiled a €350 million investment plan, with university president Patrick O'Shea outlining the development goals for UCC in philanthropy and student recruitment.
 The plan proposes to provide for curriculum development, an increase in national and international student numbers, the extension of the campus and an increase in the income earned from philanthropy.

 The Minister for Culture, Heritage & the Gaeltacht and Chair of the National Famine Commemoration Committee, Heather Humphreys TD, also announced that 2018's National Famine Commemoration is planned to take place in UCC.
 Cork University Press published The Atlas of the Great Irish Famine in 2012.
-Subsequently, in September 2017, The Atlas of the Irish Revolution was published by Cork University Press.
-In November 2017, UCC's MSc Information Systems for Business Performance (ISBP) was named "Postgraduate Course of the Year – IT" at the gradireland Higher Education Awards in Dublin.
+In 2017, The Atlas of the Irish Revolution was published by Cork University Press.
+Also in 2017, UCC's MSc Information Systems for Business Performance (ISBP) was named "Postgraduate Course of the Year – IT" at the gradireland Higher Education Awards in Dublin.